 Matthew was selected by the Australian government to be Australia’s Regional Youth Caucus (RYC) Representative in 2005 and continued in this role until 2008.
 He has represented Australia and the Pacific region at international meetings in Fiji, Samoa, the Solomon Islands, the Bahamas, Uganda, the Cook Islands, Sri Lanka, Trinidad and Tobago, French Polynesia and Tonga.

-In 2008, Matthew was elected to the position of Pan-Commonwealth Youth Caucus Chairperson - the first Australian to be appointed to the role.
+In 2008, Matthew was elected to the position of Pan-Commonwealth Youth Caucus Chairperson – the first Australian to be appointed to the role.
 In that capacity, Matthew chaired the Commonwealth Youth Forum in Trinidad and Tobago in 2009 and Uganda in 2007.
 In 2009, Matthew became the first young person to address all Commonwealth Heads of Government.
-He is the Special Advisor to the Planning Committee of the Commonwealth Youth Forum being hosted in Perth in 2011.
+He was the Special Advisor to the Planning Committee of the Commonwealth Youth Forum hosted in Perth in 2011.